 The most serious VOP cases involve a new felony arrest.
-If the State Attorney’s Offices formally files the new charges, then the defendant will answer the violation of probation charges before the felony division in which the defendant was originally sentenced.
+If the State Attorney’s Offices formally files the new charges, then the defendant might be required to answer the violation of probation charges in the felony division where the sentencing originally took place.

 The court usually has many different options if the probationer is found to be in violation.
 Those options include: